Skip to Content

 Teaching English is one of those classic work abroad jobs that travelers come back to time and time again.
 This post will go over general options and specific programs for finding teaching jobs abroad with no degree.

-These more entry-level teaching jobs tend to be harder to come by, but more and more countries and programs are being set up without degrees as a requirement.
+Entry-level teaching jobs tend to be harder to come by.
+However, more and more countries and programs are being set up without degrees as a requirement.

-They offer their own training, normally in the form of a TEFL qualification, which gives participants the skills they need to flourish as an English teacher abroad.
+They usually offer their own training, normally in the form of a TEFL qualification (which I recommend you get here!).
+This certification gives participants the skills they need to flourish as an English teacher abroad.

 We’ll start first with some general options that anyone can do, and then get into specific programs offered by countries like Japan and Germany.
 Let’s dive in.